-In response to the inundation of areas in NSW, the SES has posted flood evacuation orders and the government has declared natural disaster zones, opening the way for affected businesses to receive financial support.
+New South Wales In response to the inundation of areas in NSW, the SES has posted flood evacuation orders and the government has declared natural disaster zones, opening the way for affected businesses to receive financial support.

 Prime Minister Scott Morrison on Sunday 21 March announced the activation of the Disaster Recovery Allowance for 18 NSW local government areas.
 Employees, primary producers and sole traders who can demonstrate they have experienced a loss of income as a direct result of the storms and floods can apply for 13 weeks of income support payments.

 Resilience NSW have a questionnaire to indicate any loans and grants available to you and your business, which may include:

 - Concessional interest rate loans for small businesses, primary producers and non-profit organisations

 Queensland Queensland has not yet made any formal announcement regarding support for businesses impacted by local flooding.
 However, the Business Queensland agency offers a range of disaster recovery information and advice for businesses, and recommends affected businesses to call the Chamber of Commerce and Industry Queensland’s Employer Assistance Line on 1300 731 988.

 The Queensland Rural and Industry Development Authority offers grants and loans to businesses located in defined disaster areas, which do not so far included flooding in March 2021.

 Financial institutions CommBank offers emergency assistance such as loan restructuring and waiving of selected fees and charges for their customers affected by natural disasters, like bushfires, floods and storms.